UPS is testing electric helicopter mail carriers

-United Parcel Service is taking flight with a fleet of 10 electric vertical takeoff and landing aircraft—or eVTOLs, for short—that will be tested in several small-to-medium-sized markets across the country.
+United Parcel Service is gathering a fleet of 10 electric vertical takeoff and landing aircraft—or eVTOLs—which will eventually deploy to small and medium-sized markets across the country.

 The Atlanta-based company said Wednesday that the aircraft will be manned by its Flight Forward division, which was launched in 2019 with the goal of piloting America’s first drone delivery network.
-The new program will feature eVTOLs described as a cross between an airplane and a helicopter, which will be designed and built by Vermont-based Beta Technologies.
-An initial order of 10 eVTOLs is expected to arrive by 2024 pending certification by the Federal Aviation Administration, with a production contract allowing UPS to purchase up to 150 eVTOLs in total.
+The new program will feature eVTOLs described as a cross between an airplane and a helicopter, and built by Vermont-based manufacturer Beta Technologies.
+Pending certification by the Federal Aviation Administration, an initial order of 10 eVTOLs is expected to arrive by 2024, with a production contract allowing UPS to purchase up to 150 eVTOLs in total.

-EVTOLs, which are more nimble than conventional airplanes, are able to take off and land directly on UPS facility grounds rather than relying on airport bases—which could “unlock new business models that don’t exist today,” Bala Ganesh, a vice president at UPS, told CNBC.
-For example, it could speed up deliveries to hard-to-reach communities: “You can see a future where it’s carrying, let’s say 1,000 pounds, 1,500 pounds to rural hospitals” and landing on a helipad, said Ganesh.
+EVTOLs, which are more nimble than conventional airplanes, can take off and land directly on UPS facility grounds rather than relying on airport bases—a characteristic that could “unlock new business models that don’t exist today,” Bala Ganesh, a vice president at UPS, told CNBC.
+For example, it could speed deliveries to hard-to-reach communities: “You can see a future where it’s carrying, let’s say 1,000 pounds, 1,500 pounds to rural hospitals” and landing on a helipad, said Ganesh.
 “We’ve also thought about for some urgent moments, like for example bypass New York traffic, and then move it [directly into] our 43rd Street building so that we can get around congestion.”

 The eVTOLs come equipped with landing pads and rechargeable batteries, which can fuel an aircraft for 250 miles flying at 170 miles per hour on a single go.